sketchplugins/plugin-directory/README.md

 - [Sketch Plugin Skew](https://github.com/mheesakkers/sketch-plugin-skew), by Misha: A Sketch plugin for skewing (or shearing) shapes horizontally or vertically.
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
 - [Sketch Pochette](https://github.com/zehfernandes/sketch-pochette), by Zeh Fernandes: A Sketch plugin that lets you carry your most used properties close to your mouse
-- [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
-The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
 - [Sketch Rename Artboards](https://github.com/kevinvbre/sketch-rename-artboards), by Kevin van Breemaat: Rename Artboards based on their X and Y locations in Sketch
 - [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.